vuejs/apollo/docs/README.md

   details: Use Apollo in a truly declarative way with the Apollo components
 - title: SSR-ready
   details: Run your queries on the server before rendering the page HTML
-footer: LICENCE ISC - Created by Guillaume CHAU (@Akryum)
+footer: LICENCE MIT - Created by Guillaume CHAU (@Akryum)
 ---

 <p style="text-align: center;">